Raymond James Believes Hancock Whitney (HWC) Won't Stop Here

-In a report released today, Michael Rose from Raymond James maintained a Buy rating on Hancock Whitney (HWC).
-The company’s shares closed last Wednesday at $47.01, close to its 52-week high of $47.37.
+Raymond James analyst Michael Rose reiterated a Buy rating on Hancock Whitney (HWC) today.
+The company’s shares closed last Monday at $47.43, close to its 52-week high of $48.27.

-Currently, the analyst consensus on Hancock Whitney is a Moderate Buy with an average price target of $47.50, representing a 1.9% upside.
+Currently, the analyst consensus on Hancock Whitney is a Moderate Buy with an average price target of $49.00, implying a 4.3% upside from current levels.
 In a report issued on April 21, Piper Sandler also maintained a Buy rating on the stock with a $52.00 price target.

 See today’s analyst top recommended stocks >>